Hi, I'm Hamish

 In 2020: after my HIV diagnosis — without realising at the time — I began coaching myself; intensively reading self-help books and journaling day and night.
 Both of these practices continue to this day.

-In 2023: I had three coaches change my life, completed my first coaching certification and started recovery coaching others.
+In 2023: I had three coaches change my life, completed my first coaching certification and started recovery coaching.

 In 2024: Started training in mindfulness-based addiction recovery (MBAR).